tombensve/tombensve.github.io/_posts/2017-02-10-Using_vertx3-eventbus-client__and_other_JS_code__from_Typescript..md

 Importing the _EventBus_ was also wrong way to go since when run vertx3-eventbus-client.js did not provide what was expected.

-## The solution (so far ...)
+## The solution

-First _vertx3-eventbus-client_ and its dependency _sockjs-client_ needs to be loaded.
-The only solution I found for this was to include them in the index.html file:
+I did start with something else, don't remember what, that failed to include all dependencies, but when I switched to WebPack I was able to get all dependencies into my bundle.js only requiring a very simple index.html.

 {% highlight html %}
 <!DOCTYPE html>